Dakewlmancoding/GuarDUEian/README.md

 ## External Libraries
 - HCSR04 by Martin Sosic
 - DueTimer by Ivan Seidel
-- Adafruit NeoMatrix by Adafruit
+- Adafruit NeoPixel by Adafruit